wipfli/about-text-rendering-in-maplibre/README.md

 <img src="font-3.svg">

 <i>Font example 3: Ligature.
-If an "f" is followed by an "i", a special glyph should be used wherethe "f" seems to eat the dot of the "i".</i>
+If an "f" is followed by an "i", a special glyph should be used where the "f" seems to eat the dot of the "i".</i>

 #### Example 4: ñ

-In next example, we look at a font which has only a single glyph but three Unicode codepoints map to this glyph: U+00F1 (ñ) and [U+0064 (n), U+0303 (~)].
+In the next example, we look at a font which has only a single glyph but three Unicode codepoints map to this glyph: U+00F1 (ñ) and [U+0064 (n), U+0303 (~)].
 So in this font, different Unicode codepoint combinations map to the same glyph, i.e., they give the same visual result.

 <img src="font-4.svg">